harshiiiit/Book-Store/README.md

       The server will start running on the specified port (default: 3000) and establish a connection to the MongoDB database.

-2. Use an API testing tool like Postman or cURL to send requests to the API endpoints (see API Endpoints).
+2. Use an API testing tool like Postman or cURL to send requests to the API endpoints (see API Endpoints)(https://github.com/harshiiiit/Book-Store/blob/main/docs/API.md).

 ### API Endpoints